sa-lee/liminal/README.md

 The goal of `liminal` is to provide diganostics and visual analytics for understanding embedding algorithms such as tSNE.
-It has been [shown](https://distill.pub/2016/misread-tsne/) that in order to produce an effective embedding may one have to play with hyperparamters and various settings for these algorithms.
+It has been [shown](https://distill.pub/2016/misread-tsne/) that in order to produce an ‘effective’ embedding one may have to play with hyperparamters and various settings for these algorithms.

 `liminal` aims to increase the effective use of these algorithms by